Which Microsoft Office Version to Get

 The plan is, in fact, completely free and only requires a Microsoft account to use.
 In addition, its programs are similar to the desktop versions, despite being slightly more limited to run in an online environment.

-Obviously, though, you cannot download the programs onto your personal device.
+Though, you cannot download the programs onto your personal device.
 In addition, you can’t access them offline, meaning you need an internet connection to edit your work.
-A few file types and popular programs (namely Access and Publisher) are missing from the online lineup.
+A few file types and popular programs (Access and Publisher) are missing from the online lineup.

 Where’s Microsoft 365 Personal 30-day trial?